 <nav /> component with the listed items included.
 Link to the page with a simple kebab casing function.
 As we generate our HTML tags and come across a heading two entity, we know to include an id that is also kebab-cased matching our inserted navigation above.

 In the end you have a reliable automatic way to highlight headers to the Google Search Engine.

 Processing rich text to create valuable JSON+LD

-JSON+LD allows your pages and content to appear as rich text snippets in Google search results.
+JSON+LD allows your pages and content to appear as rich text snippets in Google search results page, or SERP.
 These expanded expressions of your content appear first in search results below ads, and they can draw attention better than a link in results because of their unique structure and size.

 JSON+LD is a json array that you save in the

 <head /> of your page, with each object describing a thing in the world, whether that’s a how-to guide, a business, a customer review, etc. You can expect and find the data structure for nearly anything on schema.org.
 When we described our articles as how-to guides, Google’s crawlers used that additional information to showcase the above image before they even publicly announced using the how-to JSON+LD type.

 We feel writers shouldn’t have to worry about these specifics, so we gave our writers a structured way to write parts of their content with embedded models in rich text.
 The most common place we use automatic json+ld creation and cleaner HTML structuring is with our how-to guides, such as “How to File Bankruptcy in New York”.